BitcoinDesign/Guide/guide/sign-in-with-bitcoin.md

 Identity is at the core of bitcoin, as it is a requirement to create what we refer to as ownership.
 Owning bitcoin means being solely in control of the private keys (see [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography)) from which the addresses are generated to which the bitcoin are assigned.

 The cryptography involved in this can also be used to generate public keys for other purposes, like a unique identifier that websites and applications can use for their account systems.
 This is similar to approaches like [Passkeys](https://developer.apple.com/passkeys/), which also look at replacing email & password combos with unique identifiers.
+[Decentralized identities](https://en.wikipedia.org/wiki/Decentralized_identifier) (DID) are another emerging approach.

 In the context of bitcoin, this allows users to sign in to services with the wallets, and also use this connection to make low-friction payments.